 Keep in mind that you can’t refer the same person multiple times.

 Can You Unblock Netflix During the Free Trial?

 Yes.
-Like we already said, there are no limitations since this isn’t technically a trial.
-You already paid for the full service, so you get all the premium perks.
-And unblocking Netflix is one of them.
+As we already said, there are no limitations since this isn’t technically a trial.
+You already paid for the full service, so you get all the premium benefits.

 If you see the Netflix proxy error, though, contact ExpressVPN’s support team or try our troubleshooting guide.

 How Much Bandwidth Can You Use During the Free Trial?